-At the conclusion of Phase 1, all schools will be vetted for eligibility to receive funding under the Carl D. Perkins Act of 2006, as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V).
-All eligible schools that meet mission proposal requirements will proceed to the finalist selection process and be reviewed by the judging panel.
+At the conclusion of Phase 1, all schools were vetted for eligibility to receive funding under the Carl D. Perkins Act of 2006, as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V).
+All eligible schools that met mission proposal requirements proceeded to the finalist selection process and were reviewed by the judging panel.
 See official rules, terms, and conditions for more details.

 Carl D. Perkins funding

 The Carl D. Perkins Vocational and Technical Education Act of 2006 (Perkins IV), as amended by the Strengthening Career and Technical Education for The Carl D. Perkins Vocational and Technical Education Act of 2006 (Perkins IV), as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), provides funding for Career and Technical Education (CTE).
 More than $1.1 billion is distributed annually.
 The funds are provided by the federal government and distributed at the state level.
 To enter this challenge, entrants do not need to be receiving Perkins V funding, but must be eligible to receive it.
 For more information on Perkins V, please consult the U.S. Department of Education Perkins Collaborative Resource Network.

 Is my school eligible for Carl D. Perkins funding?